danieljlowry/danieljlowry/README.md

 ## Hey, I'm Daniel 👋

-Currently a Senior student studying at Florida Gulf Coast University, majoring in Software Engineering.
+Currently a recent Florida Gulf Coast University graduate, who majored in Software Engineering.

 Foundational background in backend development using C/C++, Java, and Python.
 Additionally, I've worked with the Arduino Uno R3 microcontroller using C++ and Assembly.